Though not commonly discussed, rebluing a gun is an important process for maintaining your firearm’s look and utility.

 With the information contained in this guide, you’ll be able to get your firearm reblued in no time.

-If you’ve got a weapon you wish to firearm, follow these steps carefully to make sure you get the job done right.
+If you’ve got a weapon you wish to blue, choose one of the best gun bluing kits from the list above and follow the steps carefully to make sure you get the job done right.

-In the end, you should wind up with a weapon that looks better than ever!
+In the end, you should wind up with a weapon that looks better and shinier than ever!